IBM/aspera-cli/docs/README.erb.md

 <%=tool%> maybe used as a simple hot folder engine.
 A hot folder being defined as a tool that:

-- locally (or remotely) detects new files in a top folder
+- Locally (or remotely) detects new files in a top folder
-- send detected files to a remote (respectively, local) repository
+- Send detected files to a remote (respectively, local) repository
-- only sends new files, do not re-send already sent files
+- Only sends new files, do not re-send already sent files
-- optionally: sends only files that are not still **growing**
+- Optionally: sends only files that are not still **growing**
-- optionally: after transfer of files, deletes or moves to an archive
+- Optionally: after transfer of files, deletes or moves to an archive

 In addition: the detection should be made **continuously** or on specific time/date.